natallzl/data310/Feb21Response.md

 <img src="flower_filter1.png" alt="drawing" width="300"/>

+Filter 1 produced a very dark image.
+Part of the outline and veins of the flower can be seen; emphasis seems to be on the somewhat vertical lines in the image.

 ```
 filter2 = [[2, 2, 2], [2, -4, 2], [-2, -2, -2]]
 ```

 <img src="flower_filter2.png" alt="drawing" width="300"/>

+The second filter shows more features of the flower and there is stronger emphasis on the features on the right side of the flower.

 ```
 filter3 = [[-4, 0, -4], [2, 0, 2], [2, 0, 2]]
 ```

 <img src="flower_filter3.png" alt="drawing" width="300"/>

+Filter 3 appears to capture features almost opposite those of filter 2.
+The left side of the flower is more clearly outlined versus the right, and ‘top’ lines are more emphasized than lines on the ‘bottom’ or shadowed edges of the flower.

 ## Pooling